 “What most people don’t realize, either solo or in long-term relationships, is that sexual desire follows arousal,” Blair said, instead of the other way around.

 In other words, you don’t have to wait until you’re turned on to get off.

 - Change it up.
 Masturbating using one consistent method can train you into only being sexually responsive to that specific method, and thus limit your options.
 So if you usually head straight for the penis or the clitoris, try exploring other erogenous zones.
 Or shift positions—if you usually masturbate lying down, try standing up or on all fours.
 “I like to think of it as choosing between the high road and low road,” Blair said.
 “The low road is using the exact same stroke and coming quickly; the high road is focusing on your arousal and building pleasure and sensation over time, and less on the outcome.”

 - Consider alternatives to porn.
-According to recent studies, Blair told us, there is an uptick in delayed ejaculation and erectile dysfunction (ED) for people who watch porn more than once a week.
-So maybe take a break from porn, and explore other avenues of arousal: a romance novel, an erotic audiobook, or just your own filthy mind.
+According to recent studies, Blair said, there is an uptick in delayed ejaculation and erectile dysfunction (ED) for people who watch porn more than once a week.
+So maybe take a break from porn, and explore other avenues of arousal: a romance novel, an erotic audiobook or just your own filthy mind.

 - Find a teammate.
 If you have access to a sexual partner, try masturbating together.
 Blair recommends all her couples clients introduce mutual masturbation to their sex life.
 “You might not feel like swinging from the rafters on a weeknight,” she said, “but you might just want to masturbate together.”

-How you get off is up to you; the important thing is to not stop trying.
+How you masturbate is up to you; the important thing is to not stop trying.